CharlliePhillips/JIF-4328/service-monitor-RFC.md

 # Drawbacks
 - Registry could become giant unorganized text file
 - How to handle multiple instances of the same service?
 - Domain specific service monitors will likely require additional custom code or API calls to be created.
+- With the current implementation if the service monitor writes a request and to a service and then another program attempts to read from that service then it will recieve the response intended for the service manager.

 # Alternatives
 - Keeping old init script vs. using the service monitor as init.
 The service registry should be able to start registered applications without having them stay monitored for those that do not support it.
 This Service Monitor is intended to replace init and incrementally add services to be monitored.
 - Making the registry split up among multiple files, maybe one per service

 # Unresolved questions
+- With the current implementation if the service monitor writes a request and to a service and then another program attempts to read from that service then it will recieve the response intended for the service manager.
+How can we tell from inside the `read` function what process called it?
+Will we have to store something in the `Managment` struct to help identify the service_monitor process?
 - Any remaining common protocols and device specific protocols
 - Should the Device Discovery remove formerly discovered services or manually added services that aren’t found for stability?
 - Daemon dependencies will come from `Cargo.toml/.lock`? `Registry.toml`?